Compassionate Support Materials

 Negative beliefs and misconceptions (Stigma) often prevent people from seeking the help they need with substance use or other behavioral health concerns.

 Stigma exists in various settings like schools, workplaces, and medical clinics.
-Whether it’s with harmful words like “crazy” or “psycho”, or thinking that addiction is just a moral failing, stigma creates challenges for those who need support.
+Whether it’s with harmful words like “crazy” or “dopehead”, or thinking that addiction is just a moral failing, stigma creates challenges for those who need support.

 Substance use and other behavioral health challenges can impact anyone.